RoadieHQ/marketing-site/content/docs/integrations/circleci/index.md

 ## Using the Plugin

-1. Get and provide a CIRCLECI_AUTH_TOKEN as an environment variable in Roadie at `/administration/settings/secrets` - see below for instructions on how to get the token.
+1. Get an API token from CircleCI - see below for instructions on how to get the token.

+2. Add the API token in Roadie at `/administration/settings/circle-ci`.

-2. Add a circleci.com/project-slug annotation to your respective catalog-info.yaml files following the Component format
+3. Add a circleci.com/project-slug annotation to your respective catalog-info.yaml files following the Component format

 ```yaml
 # Example catalog-info.yaml entity definition file